Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 The adventurers make their way further up the walkway and come upon a wide porch surmounting the rickety conglomeration of stairs and landings below providing a panoramic view of the boggy plains that extend to the hazy horizon.
 The looming green-grey stone hall of the fortress blocks further progress.
 Inset arrow slits with heavy wooden shutters flank a bronze banded portal that leads within above three more arrow slits look out over the precipice.
 Upon this fortress porch more of the avian assassins await the rescuers.

-Grayson, more than prepared, sinks several arrows into the foremost frosty shadow who slumps to the planks.
+[[Grayson]], more than prepared, sinks several arrows into the foremost frosty shadow who slumps to the planks.
 "I don't think they are here to welcome us." - G
 Wei yan quickly pounces along the railing to close on another.
 Ukshaka draws her sword and shield and steps into the fray.
 The feathered defenders step forward and vanish.
 One of them appears and strikes at Ukshaka and connects but ukshaka seems to have weathered the attack well.
 [[Ochitsuite Arashi|Ochi]] charges another screaming "Where is Lady Ameiko?!" and attempt to feint and strike making a pitiful show in his emotional state.
-Helgarval spouts a gout of flame from his visor onto one of the Tengu.
+[[Helgarval]] spouts a gout of flame from his visor onto one of the Tengu.
 [[Naoto no Hatsuyuki|Noe]] slashes at the Tengu nearest her and cuts it down and vanishes from sight again.
-Grayson sends another volley felling the last of the feathered foes.
+[[Grayson]] sends another volley felling the last of the feathered foes.

 [[Ochitsuite Arashi|Ochi]] continues on rushed in his fervor to find Ameiko "Let's go!" - O